GrammaTech/sel/CONTRIBUTING.md

 and
 [#Comment_semicolons](http://google.github.io/styleguide/lispguide.xml?showone=Comment_semicolons#Comment_semicolons).

-Of particular importance are the following points.
+Of particular importance are the following points:

-- whitespace
+### Whitespace

 - no tabs
 - no closing parenthesis on lines by themselves
 - indent everything as would GNU Emacs
 - typically only include vertical whitespace between top-level forms, sections of large functions may be demarcated by vertical whitespace but it is better to use smaller functions
 - no trailing whitespace
 - no whitespace following an open-paren

-- comments (number of semicolons matters)
+### Comments (number of semicolons matters)
 - 3 (or 4) semicolons at the beginning of a line for block comments outside of any top level form
 - 2 semicolons for comments that appear between lines of code
 - 1 semicolon for comments that appear after code at the end of a line
 - vertical align end-of-line comments when possible
 - always use a space after the last semicolon and before comment text

+### Use existing utility functions (don't write your own)

 Regardless of language you should look carefully for existing utility functions before re-implementation (what you want probably already